Nastel/gocypher-cybench-junit/cybench-t2b-agent/README.md

 ### From Maven

-* Step 1: to run maven agent from maven, edit POM of your project first by adding these properties and profiles:
+* Step 1: to run Maven agent from Maven, edit POM of your project first by adding these properties and profiles:
     ```xml
     <project>
         <...>